andrewcooke/CRC.jl/README.md

 # CRC

-**WARNING** - current Julia 0.4 trunk is 40x slower than 0.3 when running CRC tests, and is allocating a huge amount of memory.
-Since 0.4 is in development I guess this is temporary, but please do not expect "normal" speed on 0.4 with this library - 2015-06-09

 This is a [Julia](http://julialang.org/) module for calculating Cyclic Redundancy Checksums (CRCs).
 It also contains a [command line](#from-the-command-line) tool for calculating the CRC of files.